StatXzy7/StatXzy7.github.io/_pages/about.md

   - /about.html
 ---

+Hi!
+I’m Ziyang Xu (徐子扬, aka StatXzy7), a final-year (senior) undergraduate student at School of Mathematics and Statistics, Lanzhou University, majoring in Statistics.

+I intend to pursue my Ph.D. degree in Mathematics at The Center for Mathematical Artificial Intelligence (CMAI), Department of Mathematics, The Chinese University of Hong Kong (CUHK) from Sept.
+2024, advised by Prof. Tieyong Zeng.

-I'm a senior undergraduate student(2020-2024) at School of Mathematics and Statistics, Lanzhou University, majoring Statistics.
-My research interests lie in Deep Learning, Statistical Machine Learning, Bioinformatics, Medical Image Processing.
+My past research interests lied in Deep Learning, Statistical Machine Learning, Bioinformatics, Medical Image Processing.
+Currently I'm still finding some interesting scientific or application problems that have a chanced solved by AI to devote myself to them.

 You can find my CV here: [Ziyang Xu's Curriculum Vitae](../files/CV ZiyangXu.pdf).
+Feel free to reach out if you want to chat or collaborate!

 Academic Background
 ======